Paradox of Choice

 How does the paradox of choice affect conversion rates?

-The most cited evidence is Sheena Iyengar's jam study: a display of 24 jams attracted more attention than a display of 6, but the 6-jam display produced 10x more purchases.
+The most cited evidence is Sheena Iyengar's jam study: a display of 24 jams attracted more attention than a display of 6, but the 6-jam display produced 10× more purchases.
 More choices = more interest but less buying.
 Applied to CRO: navigation menus with 8+ items, pricing pages with 5+ tiers, product categories with hundreds of options, and forms with too many fields all reduce conversion by overloading the decision-making process.
+Research by Chernev, Böckenholt & Goodman (2015) meta-analyzed 99 studies and confirmed that choice overload reliably reduces purchase likelihood.

 How do I reduce choice overload on my website?